Updated: Sep 19

 As it all unfolded, the counter protesters might have changed their mind about these protesters, but they were nowhere near ready to change their mind about the protests.
 What they observed and what they were willing to change, in this case, was still in keeping with their worldview.… enough.
 It did not require them to challenge it.

 The same can be said about what has evolved with people’s choices around the pandemic.
 Compared with a couple months ago, many more people have adapted their choices.
 For some, those decisions fit with their worldview enough.
 But for others, it is still too big a stretch- too discordant with the worldview that tells them what success and survival will require.
 For them, there is still not much overlap.
-The World As I Want It To Be still obscures The World As It Is.
+The World As I Want It To Be still drowns out The World As It Is.

 As this story shows, a person’s conclusions based in problem thinking can change, but that does not necessarily represent the full transition to dilemma thinking necessary for the R&D needed to better balance The World As I Want It To Be with The World As It Is.
 A meaningful enough catalyst has pointed out that the discrepancy is too uncomfortable not to resolve.
 For the transition to go further, the catalyst has to also result in the awareness that the prevailing worldview might not be the most successful starting point.
 For the full transition from problem thinking to dilemma thinking, and a chance for substantive, sustainable change, it often takes a change in worldview - more difficult, but not impossible - as we will see in the next post.